 Instagram rolled out the ability to post video content to the site via a mobile device back in 2013, when consumption on smartphones and tablets was considerably less than it is these days.
 But with video predicted to dominate mobile traffic by a staggering 70% by 2021, Instagram is already bolstering its video encoding process in anticipation.
 The Facebook-owned site already has an active user base of around 600M per month, and time spent watching Instavids has grown by an impressive 40%.

 In terms of branded content on Instagram, many companies are regularly using the site as part of a multi-platform video strategy, creating highly-snackable, and mobile friendly clips around promotional tie-ins, and tent pole events.
-We have chosen some of the best-branded Instavids for January that should leave you hungry for more.
+We have chosen some of the best-branded Instavids for February that should leave you hungry for more.

-Best Branded Instagram Videos: January 2017
+Best Branded Instagram Videos: February 2017

 Ben and Jerry’s: The ice cream giant generated around 4M video views on Instagram in 2016, and according to Tubular, Instagram is the second most-viewed platform (after YouTube) for Ben & Jerry’s.
 Interestingly, although it has the most followers on Facebook, it doesn’t tend to attract anywhere like the video views or engagement on that site at the moment.
 It uploaded 5 videos to Instagram in February 2017, with this introduction to pint slices the most popular with 204K views, and 17K engagements.
 However, we really liked this upload from the 23rd Feb which lets the viewer in on a little piece of behind the scenes magic.